haskell/haskell-language-server/docs/contributing/contributing.md

 #### Flakes support

-If you are using nix 2.4 style command (enabled by `experimental-features = nix-command`), you can use `nix develop` instead of `nix-shell` to enter the development shell.
+If you are using Nix 2.4 style commands (enabled by `experimental-features = nix-command`), you can use `nix develop` instead of `nix-shell` to enter the development shell.
 To enter the shell with specific GHC versions:

-* `nix develop` - default GHC version
+* `nix develop` - default GHC version,
-* `nix develop .#shell-ghc90` - GHC 9.0.1 (substitute GHC version as appropriate)
+* `nix develop .#shell-ghc90` - GHC 9.0.1 (substitute GHC version as appropriate).

-If you are looking for a Nix expression to create haskell-language-server binaries, see https://github.com/haskell/haskell-language-server/issues/122
+If you are looking for a Nix expression to create `haskell-language-server` binaries, see https://github.com/haskell/haskell-language-server/issues/122

 ## Testing

 The tests make use of the [Tasty](https://github.com/feuerbach/tasty) test framework.

-There are two test suites in the main haskell-language-server package, functional tests, and wrapper tests.
+There are two test suites in the main `haskell-language-server` package, functional tests, and wrapper tests.
 Some of the wrapper tests expect `stack` to be present on the system, or else they fail.
 Other project packages, like the core library or plugins, can have their own test suite.